openzfsonosx/spl/README.markdown

-This is a very early alpha of ZFS on OSX, to be the next generation of MacZFS.

-This is spl.kext, the Solaris Portability Layer (SPL), a dependency of zfs.kext.
+This is spl.kext, the Solaris Portability Layer (SPL)

 It is tested primarily on Mac OS 10.8.2 and secondarily on 10.6.8, with the latest Macports.